Locations:

 I also make a point to manage expectations for patients.
 Many patients that we see in the Chronic Cough Clinic have been coughing for decades with no relief or answer.
 I emphasize that their condition is chronic and that we can try several approaches for symptom relief.
 Usually patients are grateful that someone has validated their concerns and can offer at least partial symptom resolution.

-While UCC represents a minority of patients who overall seek treatment for chronic cough, it accounts for the majority of our patient referrals.
+While UCC represents a fraction of patients who overall seek treatment for chronic cough, it accounts for the majority of our patient referrals.
 Our clinic has extensive experience in managing patients with conditions like UCC and is engaged in ongoing research to better define and treat the condition.
 Our hope is that continued advances in the field can bring increased relief to this subset of patients.

 Dr. Taliercio directs the Chronic Cough Clinic and is staff in the Respiratory Institute.